sreese2k/osticket-prereqs/README.md

 <img src="https://imgur.com/nGd15j2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

 <p>Next, we downloaded osTicket from the official website and placed its files in the correct web directory.
 On Windows, we used the inetpub/wwwroot folder for IIS.
 We then configure the MySQL database, creating a new database and user specifically for osTicket.
-After setting correct permissions, we proceed with the web-based installation, where we enter the database details and create an administrator account.
+After setting correct permissions, we proceed with the web based installation, where we enter the database details and create an administrator account.

 </p>
 <br />